Fall Harvest Theme Preschool Activities

 This post contains affiliate links.
 Privacy and Disclosure

 Harvest activities provide lots of opportunity for exploring hands-on.
 Kids can touch bristly leaves and stalks, and cut open fresh tomatoes to see the seeds inside.

-Children’s names were etched into a pumpkin or zucchini early in the season........and the letters grew with the gourd!
+Children’s names can be etched into a pumpkin or zucchini early in the season.
+The letters grow with the gourd!